ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI

 \subsection{Locomotion}

 Locomotion here refers to controlling robot joints to move a robot from one location to another.
 Quadrupeds such as AnyMAL-C and humanoids such as Unitree-H1 fall into this category.
-Typical tasks may include standing still, moving to a target location, running as fast as possible, etc.

-This type of task can be found in Isaac Lab which has several predefined locomotion tasks with tuned rewards and sim2real results.
+Example task is shown in Figure \ref{fig:anymalcreach}.

-\textbf{Implementation Details:} Similar to Isaac Lab, quadruped robots in locomotion tasks are modified such that the large majority of collision meshes are removed, leaving behind just the feet, ankles, and the body.
+\textbf{Implementation Details:} Similar to Isaac Lab, quadruped robots in locomotion tasks are modified such that the large majority of collision meshes are removed, leaving behind just the feet, ankles, and the body visualized in Figure \ref{fig:anymal-c-collision-mesh}.
 Moreover following Isaac Lab, joint limits are significantly constrained such that random actions do not easily cause the robot to fall over.